 Here is one of those little aged jewels from the Hualien region on the east coast of Taiwan.
 Tinted khaki, the leaves of this thirty year old wulong, once rinsed, offer generous aromas of damp wood and spicy cigars.
 Its soft liquor flows gently on the palate spreading its sweet (beet) and metallic (prunes) flavours.
 The finish is deep and subtly mineral.

-This harvest was created using tea plants from the Garden of Mr. Chang Fu Chin, located on the slopes of the ‘Pear Mountain' (Li Shan) at over 2000 m.
-Its beautiful leaves, exploding with aromatic oils, deliver a supple and vegetal liquor, enhanced by its velvety texture and charming aromas of spices (pink pepper) and exotic fruits.
-Its finish is delicately floral and resinous, completing this fascinating flavour profile!
+This high mountain wulong tea was harvested from Mr. Chang Fu Chin’s garden, located on the slopes of the ‘Pear Mountain' (Li Shan) at over 2000 m.
+Its beautiful leaves, exploding with aromatic oils, deliver a supple and vegetal liquor, enhanced by a velvety texture and charming flowery aromas.
+Its sweet and lingering finish aptly completes the fascinating flavour profile of this grand cru !